Konstant-EduTech/introduction-to-web-dev/OUTLINE.md

 - **CSS:** Styling and designing web pages, creating layouts, and making sites responsive.
 - **JavaScript:** Adding interactivity, handling user input, and manipulating web page elements.
 - **Website Publishing:** Testing and deploying websites to be accessible to the public.

+## Bonus Module: Deploying your site for free

+We'll show you how to deploy your website online for free for the whole world to see, and have a shareable url.